-It's important that my content is current and that each of you finds what you're looking for.
+It's important that my content is correct and that each of you finds what you're looking for.
 I like to keep in touch by e-mail, phone or the forum.
 (You'll also find restaurant recommendations along with shows and entertainment on the forum link.)

 FunBeaches thanks CondoLux Myrtle Beach for this endorsement !
 "A Myrtle Beach Local Guide: One of the largest and most thorough directories to EVERYTHING Myrtle Beach that we can find.
 Wikipedia can't hold a flame to this site.
 The site owner actively updates it with new information as well.
 You can get lost in here, finding different websites you didn't know existed!
 It contains information about state parks to live entertainment.
 There is even an article on how to find the best seashells.
 Don't forget to check the Message Board."